Testing Most Influential Sets: Preliminaries and Background

 While influence functions are computationally convenient, they are unreliable even for simple models \citep{basu_second-order_2020, hu2024Most, huang_approximations_2025, koh_accuracy_2019}.
 In particular, they systematically underestimate the impact of (a) \emph{sets} of data points and (b) highly \emph{influential} data points.
 This occurs because the first-order approximation cannot reflect higher-order effects from the interplay between data points or differential leverage scores.

-\paragraph{Exact Influence} In this work, we focus on the \emph{exact} influence of subsets in a tractable but ubiquitous setting.
-We avoid linear approximations to accurately assess the most influential sets of interest, where extreme behavior dominates and first-order approximations fail most dramatically.
+\paragraph{Exact Maximum Influence.} We therefore derive an \emph{exact influence formula} (in Section~\ref{sec:approach}) and characterize the behavior of maximum influence (Section~\ref{subsec:ev}) to enable principled testing (Section~\ref{subsec:test}).
+We focus on the tractable but ubiquitous linear setting, allowing us to accurately portray most influential sets, for which extreme behavior dominates and first-order approximations fail most dramatically.